 Wi-Fi On The Train

-Most Viewliner trains do offer Wi-Fi, and it is free!
+Most Viewliner trains offerย Wi-Fi, and it’s free!

-Amtrak’s Wi-Fi uses cellular technology and is not designed to stream videos or transfer large files.
+Amtrak’s Wi-Fi utilizes cellular technology and is not optimized for streaming videos or transferring large files.

-Connectivity, including cell service on your phone, can also be inconsistent during the journey.
+Connectivity, including cell phone service, can also be inconsistent during the journey.
 I expect slow or no Wi-Fi on any form of transportation, and if it is available and functioning, I am grateful.
 I recommend preparing for unavailability.

 Navigating the train and your travel options